kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 Today the class began a new Project Cycle/Contest.
 We reinforced expectations for class time and looked at the parts of Project Checklist/Storyboard for the Cycle.

-{% include zakviewer.html Name="2022-02-27 2022 02 Project Cycle Challenges on Scratch" ID="https://scratch.mit.edu/projects/650291488/" caption="We reviewed the the full project cycle.
+{% include zakviewer.html Name="2022-02-27 2022 02 Project Cycle Challenges" ID="https://scratch.mit.edu/projects/650291488/" caption="We reviewed the the full project cycle.
 First we discussed the Cycle Grading Scheme.
 Next we see how class time will be structured in the Cycle.
 This is only a slight modification of our current scheme.
 We then reviewed the Project Checklist/Storyboard." %}

 We made titles and talked about the goals of our projects.
 Then we looked at some example [Storyboards](./../lessons/Storyboards.html), and the homework for next week is to think about the storyboard for your project.
 This is the crucial step and we will work on it slowly next week.